Research shows emojis that should be avoided in the workplace – News

 Since the pandemic, the home office and online meetings have established themselves as important means for companies to maintain the flow of work.

 Technology is fundamental to this corporate communication.
-However, some actions need care, especially in the use of emojis in the professional environment.
+However, some actions need care, especially with regard to the use of emojis in the professional environment.

-A survey carried out by the companies Slack and Duolingo, with more than 9 thousand workers who did hybrid work (on-site and from home) in the United States, Asia and Europe, analyzed how these people used, or not, emojis in corporate messages.
+A survey carried out by the companies Slack and Duolingo with more than 9,000 workers who did hybrid work (on-site and from home) in the United States, Asia and Europe analyzed how these people used, or not, emojis in corporate messages.

 In responses, 53% of professionals said they include emojis in messages sent to co-workers.
-On the other hand, 30% declared that they never send “happy faces” to bosses.
+On the other hand, 30% said they never send “happy faces” to bosses.

-Interestingly, most of those who were head of human resources or manager said that language with emojis facilitates communication, being more efficient using fewer words.
+Interestingly, most of those who are head of human resources or manager said that language with emojis facilitates communication, being more efficient and saving words.

 However, some of the drawings, very popular on cell phone keyboards, are considered prohibited by research participants, such as the kiss, tongue, stool and eggplant emojis.